manAs3345/manas-webapi-assgnment1/README.md

-# Assignment 1

-You will only need one file, ie, your node module, for this assignment.

-In this readme file, describe how to use your node module.
-It could be similar to **app.js** from Lab2, where you call some functions in your node module and display the output.
-Describe how to setup your node module, if any.
-Describe how to call the functions, what parameters required and so on.

-You can press **Ctrl+Shift+V** in this file in Visual Studio Code to see a live preview of the readme file.

-For some tips in formatting text in readme file, refer to https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

 # Assignment 1 - Library System

 The Library System consists of a book module.
 This module allows communication with the books in the library.
 The user can find books based on genre, author, the books name and the available books in the library.
 Users are also able to borrow and return books.